ivelasq/pipedream/content/blog/understanding-the-r-pipe.md

 [^1]: Running the same line without that argument, `mtcars %>% plot(.$hp)`, does run without an error (but is not the plot that we want since it is using `mtcars` as the first argument, as mentioned above).

 [^2]: Curly braces for the first expression, `{}()`, works too: `mtcars |> {\(x) {x[which.max(x$mpg),]}}()`
     .
-See Magnus’ reply in this [StackOverflow thread](https://stackoverflow.com/questions/67633022/what-are-the-differences-between-rs-new-native-pipe-and-the-magrittr-pipe).
+See Magnus’ reply in this [StackOverflow thread](https://stackoverflow.com/questions/67633022/what-are-the-differences-between-rs-new-native-pipe-and-the-magrittr-pipe) for an example.

-[^3]: or more on this, see Q2 and its answer in the ‘Functions’ chapter of [Advanced R Solutions](https://advanced-r-solutions.rbind.io/functions.html).
+[^3]: Or more on this, see Q2 and its answer in the ‘Functions’ chapter of [Advanced R Solutions](https://advanced-r-solutions.rbind.io/functions.html).